 “SIS will aim to develop an organisational culture in which complaints are encouraged and welcomed.”

 This policy sets out the principles and procedures to be followed on receipt of a complaint (verbal or written) from service providers or service users of SIS services.
-It does not address complaints made by employed SIS staff and contracted sessional workers (which are dealt with through the relevant SIS Grievance and disciplinary procedures), nor to complaints by job applicants (which are dealt with through the EOP recruitment procedures).
+It does not address complaints made by employed SIS staff and contracted linguists (which are dealt with through the relevant SIS Grievance and disciplinary procedures), nor to complaints by job applicants (which are dealt with through the EOP recruitment procedures).

 1. Why have a complaints procedure?